There are some excellent opportunities for construction workers right now - and a lifestyle you just won’t find anywhere

 Outside Auckland and Christchurch, regions where stronger than average growth is expected are Wellington and Bay of Plenty.

-If you’re in the construction industry, you’ll know how highly cyclical it is everywhere.
+If you are in the construction industry, you will know how highly cyclical it is everywhere.
 New Zealand is no exception and our industry was badly hit by the global downturn.
 In fact, only a few years ago (2013) the number of workers employed in construction was 0.5% lower than in 2009.

-However, and as discussed above, the rebuild of Christchurch, strong economic fundamentals and a catch-up in new home building in Auckland has fired the industry up.
+However, the rebuild of Christchurch, strong economic fundamentals and a catch-up in new home building in Auckland has fired the industry up.
 An extra 15,300 people were employed in the industry in the year to March 2017.
-You’ll be arriving as an upturn is underway.
+You will be arriving as an upturn is underway.

 There are various types of visas that you may be eligible to apply for.
 Work visas are for a temporary stay in New Zealand, but some can lead to residence.
 Resident visas, such as the Skilled Migrant Category, allow you to stay indefinitely and enjoy more of our state-funded public services.